sanjayankur31/jNeuroML/README.md

 - **Simulate** most NeuroML 2 models (simulation should be specified in [Simulation element in LEMS file](https://github.com/NeuroML/NeuroML2/blob/master/LEMSexamples/LEMS_NML2_Ex5_DetCell.xml))
 - **Export** NeuroML 2 and LEMS to many formats such as Neuron, Brian, Matlab, etc.
 - **Import** other languages into LEMS (e.g. SBML)

+The Java API documentation can be found [here](http://neuroml.github.io/jNeuroML/).

 Binary installation
 -------------------